Amber Portwood’s Boyfriend, Andrew Glennon, Reportedly Planning To Move Out Of State

 However, it has yet to be determined whether or not Glennon would bring baby James, the son he shares with Portwood, back to California with him.

 Glennon filed for sole custody of the little boy just after Portwood was arrested for allegedly physically attacking him while he was holding the baby.
 Portwood has been charged with domestic battery, criminal recklessness committed with a deadly weapon, and domestic battery committed in the presence of a child less than 16 years old.

 Glennon allegedly claimed that Portwood had taken a handful of pills after threatening to kill herself during an argument, and then pulled a weapon on her boyfriend while he had their 15-month-old son in his arms.

-Arrest documents claim that after Glennon told Portwood that he was going to call the police she threw up the pills and picked up a machete towards him and James.
+Arrest documents claim that after Glennon told Portwood that he was going to call the police she threw up the pills and picked up a machete and went after him and James.

 “I need to do what’s right for James and I need to take the right steps for myself.
 The future’s unknown.
 All I know is what I need to do, like, right now, and that is to provide James with a safe, secure happy environment,” Glennon stated following the incident.